Crash Bandicoot: The Wrath of Cortex: Release

-The Wrath of Cortex was released onto the PlayStation 2 on October 29, 2001.
+The Wrath of Cortex was showcased by Universal at E3 2001, and was released for the PlayStation 2 on October 30, 2001.
 The Xbox version of the game was announced by Universal Interactive on January 31, 2002, and features reduced loading times and improved graphics.
+It was released in North America on April 16, 2002.
 On May 7, 2002, the company announced a GameCube version of the game, which was later confirmed to have connectivity to the Game Boy Advance.
 The GameCube version was released on September 17, 2002, initially in North America.

 Commercially, the PlayStation 2 version sold over 1.56 million units in North America, and around 170,000 copies in 2001 in Japan.
 The PlayStation 2 version also received a "Double Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 600,000 copies in the United Kingdom.
 As a result, the game was re-released for the Platinum Range on October 11, 2002, for the Sony Greatest Hits line-up on October 15, 2002, and for the Best line-up on October 17, 2002.
 The "Greatest Hits" version of the game features quicker load times than those of the original version.
 The Xbox version was re-released for the Xbox Classics line-up on April 11, 2003, and the GameCube version was re-released for the Player's Choice line-up in Europe on October 22, 2004.